sacc7729/Notes_2/Knowledge/CS Theory/Machine Leaning.md

 	* Why two layers?
 	* Does the deformation of a topological mapping help (by way of the sigmoid)
 * Maybe play around with Cat theory
-	* e.g. A set (which a vector belongs to) transforms to a function (technically to a probability of functions for a sample) under the Gaussian transofmation
+	* e.g. A set (which a vector belongs to) transforms to a function (technically to a probability of functions for a sample) under the Gaussian transformation
+* How does this relate to the Lagrangian for minimizing a function
+* If any continuous function can be written as a sum of sines and cosines, can we make any function with $\phi \sim sin(x)$

 ### Bias-Variance Decomposition
 TODO